RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics: Experimental Assets and Task Design

 To rigorously validate the core contributions of RoboStream, specifically the geometry-grounded perception of STF-Tokens and the causal state tracking of the CSTG, we engineered a hierarchical suite of 21 real-world tasks.
 Unlike random pick-and-place scenarios, these tasks are hypothesis-driven stress tests designed to probe the boundaries of spatio-temporal reasoning.
-The evaluation is structured into three task categories (corresponding to Task~A, B, and C in the main text), organized along two primary evaluation axes. (i)~\textit{Spatio-temporal grounding and sequential reasoning:} Tasks~A (Block Building) and~B (Block Disassembly) assess whether STF-Tokens and the CSTG sustain accurate spatial reasoning across progressively longer construction and deconstruction sequences, with target configurations specified by goal images. (ii)~\textit{Causal memory and object permanence:} Task~C (Block Hide and Restore) stress-tests whether the CSTG preserves latent object states when visual evidence is entirely obliterated by occlusion, guided by natural language instructions.
+The evaluation is structured into three task categories (corresponding to Task~A, B, and C in the main text), organized along two primary evaluation axes. (i)~\textit{Spatio-temporal grounding and sequential reasoning:} Tasks~A (Block Building) and~B (Block Disassembly) assess whether STF-Tokens and the CSTG sustain accurate spatial reasoning across progressively longer construction and deconstruction sequences, with target configurations specified by goal images. (ii)~\textit{Causal memory and object permanence:} Task~C (Block Hide and Restore) stress-tests whether the CSTG preserves latent object states when the corresponding objects are fully occluded, guided by natural language instructions.
 Each task configuration is executed three times.

-\textbf{Block Building and Disassembly (Fig.~\ref{fig:appendix_step1}, \ref{fig:appendix_step2}, \ref{fig:appendix_step3}).} These two categories jointly evaluate spatio-temporal grounding and sequential state tracking through symmetric construction and deconstruction sequences: Bottom-to-Top stacking (Block Building) and Top-to-Bottom removal (Block Disassembly), each across three synchronized difficulty levels.
-At the \textit{Easy and Medium} levels, distractors sharing colors but differing in shape are deliberately introduced to test whether the model resists visual-semantic grounding errors; at each step the robot must verify base stability and placement pre-conditions before proceeding.
+\textbf{Block Building and Disassembly (Fig.~\ref{fig:appendix_step1}, \ref{fig:appendix_step2}, \ref{fig:appendix_step3}).} These two categories jointly evaluate spatio-temporal grounding and sequential state tracking through symmetric construction and deconstruction sequences: bottom-to-top stacking (Block Building) and top-to-bottom removal (Block Disassembly), each across three synchronized difficulty levels.
+At the \textit{Easy and Medium} levels, distractors sharing colors but differing in shape are deliberately introduced to test whether the model resists visual-semantic grounding errors; at each step the robot must verify base stability and placement preconditions before proceeding.